akiradeveloper/msgpack-nim/README.md

 Please see what's listed in Todo section.
 Compared to other language bindings, it's well-tested by 1000 auto-generated test cases by Haskell QuickCheck, which always runs on every commit to Github repository.
-Please try `make quickcheck` on your local machine to see what's happening.
+Please try `make quickcheck` on your local machine to see what happens (It will take a bit while.
+Be patient).
 Have a nice packing!

 ![Overview](https://rawgit.com/akiradeveloper/msgpack-nim/master/overview.svg)

 ### Progress

-Not yet beta but will be soon.

 Checklist: